 Lucy “Lou” Elliott with a young Sharon Carr

 Lucia Elliott, Sharon’s mother and our beloved grandmother, passed away last Wednesday at around 11:30 in the morning.
 Sharon wrote a nice obituary for her, which I’ve copied at the bottom here.
-As we look back on her life, I wanted to write about her because it helps me to remember, it’s cathartic, and I know she would have loved the attention.
+I wanted to write about her because it helps me to remember, it’s cathartic, and I know she would have loved the attention.

-My sister Kirsten and I spent so much time with them growing up.
+My sister Kirsten and I spent a lot of time with them growing up.
 They were amazing grandparents.
-They wanted us, wanted to spend time with us and I have the sweetest memories of being with them, gluing together model airplanes on the porch with my grandpa while Mimi tended her garden, 1940’s melodies drifting from the record player in the living room.
+They wanted us, wanted to spend time with us, and I have the sweetest memories with them, gluing together model airplanes on the porch with my grandpa while Mimi tended her garden, 1940’s melodies drifting from the record player in the living room.
 Later when I was in college they would show up in the bleachers at my games to surprise me.
 My youth was spent on their shag carpet watching animal documentaries on Disney.
 She was a fabulous cook, from a first generation Italian family, but she almost never cooked Italian food.
-Instead she had perfected Southern Cooking, it was just another of the ways that she loved people.
+Instead she had perfected Southern Cooking, another of the ways that she loved people.

 Mimi was raised in the San Joaquin Valley of California by an Australian mother and an Italian father who had migrated from Sicily and hardly spoke English.
 My mom called him Papa, and what I know about him is that he was also a fabulous cook, and he loved my mom.
 Mimi learned to cook from him, but when she came to Texas with my Grandfather, she learned to cook Southern food to please the people she knew and loved.